 BD: Are you getting a lof of praise or more criticism from the outside world?

 Ken: Certainly!
-OpenVDB is the first and only open source project from Dreamworks Animation.
+OpenVDB is the first and only Open Source project from Dreamworks Animation.
 It took almost two years to get it approved.
-People where supportive all the time, we never hit a brick wall, but it took the legal department a lot of time to approve it.
-The third party adoption was the main selling point.
+People were supportive all the time, we never hit a brick wall, but it took the legal department a lot of time to approve it.
+The third-party adoption was the main selling point.
 The fact that SideFX would support us helped a lot.